FranciscoG/goodbye/README.md

 This is an experiment.
 Use at your own risk.

 I know you should never be doing anything personal on your work laptop but sometimes that can't be avoided.
 Then one day you are terminated and immediately shut out of your machine and you had no time to clean up and delete all of your personal items.
-What this project attempts to do is setup a background process, similar to a cron job, that checks a public gist for a specific keyword.
-You then run a shell script if the word it finds matches
+What this project attempts to do is setup a background process using a LaunchDaemon that checks a public gist for a specific keyword.
+If the keyword matches, it runs a shell script to delete your personal files.

+Why?
+When you are terminated the hope is that they actually do wipe your machine.
+But I don't always trust that to be the case so this is kind of like backup insurance for your personal items.

+**Important:** This uses a system-level LaunchDaemon (not a LaunchAgent) so it will continue running even if your user account is locked by IT.
+However, if the machine is powered off or remotely wiped, the daemon won't get a chance to run.

 ## Requirements